isssiss/small-dc-ups/README.md

 ### Warning:

 The output switch IRF9530 burned after a few months in use.
 Both IRF9530 were changed to IRF4905 which has much lower internal resistance and higher current rating.
-Zener diodes were also added in parallel of every fets 47k pullup resistor to limit tha gate voltage to about 13V (2x 6.2V zeners in series).
+Zener diodes were also added in parallel of every fets 47k pullup resistor to limit the gate voltage to about 13V (2x 6.2V zeners in series).

-Arduino LM340 voltage regulator is changed to a TSR 1-2540 dc converter because the original will run quite warm.
+Arduino LM340 voltage regulator is changed to a TSR 1-2540 dc converter because the original will run quite warm with 20V input.

 Probably still contains errors and bugs.